espaspw/Resource-Guide/resources.md

 | [Sogou](http://wubi.sogou.com/) | Phonetic/Shape | Win | 拼音、五笔 | Easy to switch between Pinyin, Wubi, or both together.
 Shows the necessary Wubi key strokes even if you enter Pinyin in the combined mode, so good for learning Wubi. |

 # Guides/Textbooks
+- [Getting started with Taiwanese](https://chiahpa.be/t/getting-started-resource-guide/262) by <em>aióng</em>.
+A high-quality resources guide.
 - There are three ways that Cantonese is romanized.
 You’ll likely have to get use to all three.
 Older resources use Yale, newer use Jyutping, natives just fudge it as no romanisation system is taught.
 Also take a look at Mandarin section for some start character tips should it be relevant (since this primarily spoken language).
 - [Guide to Learning Chinese](https://github.com/espaspw/Resource-Guide/blob/master/doc/Guide%20to%20Learning%20Chinese.md)
 - 《现代汉语八百词》by  增订本